 Senior leadership should welcome the participation of their lower-level employees in order to come up with new ideas for streamlining warehouse processes.

-It might be a waste of time, but it is still important for members of your senior staff to take walks through the stock room floor in order to get an idea for what's going on there.
+It might be a waste of time, but it is still important for members of your senior staff to take walks through the stock room floor in order to get an idea of what's going on there.

 Practice your best inventory control with WISK

-The best inventory practices need the best tools to support them.
+The best inventory management method and practices need the best tools to support them.
 WISK Food enables your employees to scan products from a mobile device, both on and offline, for your fastest physical count yet.
 Plus, WISK's inventory records are accurate, so you'll always have a good idea of how much stock you actually have.

 Try WISK free today to see how much food waste your restaurant can prevent.